PammillerPersonal/open-source-policy/OpenSource_code/static_code_scan.md

 2. Read the [open source checklist](https://github.com/GSA/open-source-policy/blob/master/open_source_checklist.md) (even if you don't plan to open source, it has a lot of good considerations for code development).
 3. Setup a private repository on GitHub in the GSA [organization](https://github.com/GSA).
 Keep in mind that these cost money to GSA and you may have to buy one or more as needed.
 Coordinate your efforts with Mike Tanski (mike.tanski@gsa.gov) of GSA IT's Corporate IT Systems.
 4. Notify the GSA CTO's office (cto@gsa.gov) that you want to use Checkmarx for static code scanning so you can pass him repo information with token to setup a secure connection to the AWS server with Cx, configure Cx, and get regular reports on commit/PR.
-5. Scan code in repository or on local machine with post-commit [Clouseau](https://github.com/cfpb/clouseau).
+5. Scan code in repository or on local machine with pre-commit [Clouseau](https://github.com/cfpb/clouseau).
 6. [Lock](https://help.github.com/articles/configuring-protected-branches/) master branch for monitored PR inclusion.
 7. Link your GitHub account to [CircleCI](https://circleci.com/).
 Setup linters, proofers, and tests as needed for your project/code.
 This can be done in settings on the repo or in the .circlci/config.yml file.
 Build out your development workflow.
 Refer to CircleCI [documentation](https://circleci.com/docs/) for further details.
-8. **TBD...**
-    - Configure CircleCI with Cx CLI tool
+8. Configure CircleCI after integrating GitHub repo.
+Through CircleCI repo settings, Cx environment variables and testing commands can be entered.  *See [cx_config](#) for specific config instructions.
 9. Setup [integrations](https://gsa-tts.slack.com/apps) for communications between Slack, GitHub, and CircleCI allowing for notification of changes from commits, PRs, to full build status.